Back to blog

 SafePrompt Team

-Node.js + OpenAI: Validate Prompts Before Sending to GPT (2026)
+Node.js + OpenAI: Validate Prompts Before Sending to GPT-4o

-A step-by-step guide to adding prompt injection protection between your Node.js app and OpenAI.
-Works with GPT-4, GPT-4o, and any OpenAI model.
-Includes Express middleware, streaming, and batch validation patterns.
+A step-by-step guide to validating user input for prompt injection before it reaches OpenAI.
+Works with GPT-4o and any OpenAI model.
+Includes Express middleware and streaming.

 Node.jsOpenAIPrompt InjectionAI SecurityExpressGPT-4